 The same is true for portrayals of unsavory characters.

 A TYPICAL EXAMPLE

-In the 1995 film, "To Die For", based on a true story, Nicole Kidman's character (above) tricks three teens into killing her low-brow Italian husband whose family gets even by hiring a mobster
+In the 1995 film, "To Die For", based on a true story, Nicole Kidman's character tricks three teens into killing her low-brow Italian husband whose family gets even by hiring a mobster

 to kill her.

 Paul Maggiotto and Diane Nicolosi, who convicted the murderess to a life sentence.
 (Shades of Daniel Petrocelli beating O.J.
 Simpson at his civil trial!).

-"To Die For" is a typical example of how the facts of real-life incidents are often distorted or misinterpreted to put a "negative" spin on Italian-Americans.
+"To Die For" is a typical example of how the facts of real-life incidents are often distorted or misinterpreted to put a "negative" spin on Italian Americans.

 For a copy of the Institute's complete film study,

 Italic Institute of America